-- 2 tbsp arrowroot or cornstarch
+- 2 tbsp arrowroot, or cornstarch

 - 1 tbsp lemon juice

-- 3 tbsp almond meal or breadcrumbs
+- 3 tbsp almond meal, or breadcrumbs

 - Add the mixture to the dough and mix for 15 seconds, or just until the dough starts to clump together.
 You can also do this by hand by working the butter into the flour mixture with your fingers and then mixing the egg yolk and milk in with a silicone spatula.

-- Flour a board and dump the dough onto it.
+- Form a disc: Flour a board and dump the dough onto it.
 Using the heel of your hand, push the dough away from you, pressing and smearing it along the board.
 Then gather the dough up with a bench scraper.
 Do this a few times to work the dough into a cohesive and pliable mass.

-- When you are ready to make the tart, preheat the oven to 375F.
-Then, line a baking sheet with parchment paper and take the dough out of the refrigerator.
+- Roll out the dough: Then, line a baking sheet with parchment paper and take the dough out of the refrigerator.
 If the dough has been in for more than an hour, let it sit on the counter until it is pliable and ready to roll.

 - The dough is sticky, so you will want to keep everything floured for easy rolling.
 Roll out the dough into a 13-14 inch circle.
 Don't worry about the edges.
 This is a rustic tart.

 - In another bowl, toss together the sliced strawberries, 1 tbsp honey, 1/2 tbsp lemon zest, cinnamon, vanilla, arrowroot, lemon juice.
 Make sure the arrowroot is fully dissolved and mixed in.

-- Sprinkle the almond meal over the the center of the crostata dough.
+- Shape the tart: Sprinkle the almond meal over the the center of the crostata dough.
 You will want to spread out the filling over a 9-inch center disc in the dough so you have a few inches to fold over all around.

-- Bake the crostata for 45-50 minutes, or until the dough is golden brown under the crostata and the filling is bubbling.
+- Bake the tart: Bake the crostata for 45-50 minutes, or until the dough is golden brown under the crostata and the filling is bubbling.
 Take the crostata out of the oven and brush the remaining 1 tbsp of honey over the fruit.
 Allow to cool until warm or room temperature and then cut and serve.